-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 “Yes!
 I can become emotionally unhinged no doubt but there’s a select few who lean on this convenient narrative!”

 If it wasn’t clear enough who she was talking about, Katie outright named Scheana in her next tweet.
 Katie called what Scheana told Ariana Madix in one scene, that she couldn’t talk to the other girls about her marital problems with Mike because they would throw it back in her face, “bulls**t.”
-According to Katie, Scheana did talk to her and the others about her marital issues and they didn’t throw it in her face.
+According to Katie, Scheana talked to her and the others about her marital issues, and they didn’t throw it in her face.

 “In closing tonight.. scheana knew she could talk to us about her issues, she also did talk to us & we didn’t throw it in her face!
 Bulls**t!”